 The Helios comes without header pins, to keep the price low as possible.I highly reccommend to use the "Single Row Sockets" from Mill-Max, the cheaper alternative, or the "Spring-loaded pin headers".You can find the standard pin header here.

-Example to compile the QMK firmware for the Helios (uf2 file, not hex).qmk compile -kb crkbd/rev1 -km via -e CONVERT_TO=helio
+Example to compile the QMK firmware for the Helios (uf2 file, not hex).qmk compile -kb crkbd/rev1 -km via -e CONVERT_TO=helios

 Following the hugely popular Raspberry Pi Pico, the new Raspberry Pi Pico W is a wireless-enabled version of the RP2040-based board, adding 2.4GHz 802.11n WiFi connectivity!At the heart of the Pico W is the RP2040 – the same chip used in the original Raspberry Pi Pico, featuring two ARM Cortex-M0+ cores clocked at 133MHz; 256KB RAM; 30 GPIO pins; and a broad range of interfacing options.
 This is paired with 2MB of onboard QSPI Flash memory for code and data storage.WiFi is enabled via the use of an Infineon CYW43439 wireless chip.
 The CYW43439 supports IEEE 802.11 b/g/n wireless LAN, and Bluetooth 5.2; however only wireless LAN is software-supported at launch.With the same footprint and same RP2040 chip, this WiFi Pico can be used as a drop-in replacement for your existing Raspberry Pi Pico projects, upgrading them with WiFi.